novasamatech/parity-signer/README.md

 # How to use

-Please read our documentation before using Signer for the first time or before upgrading.
+Please read our documentation before using Vault for the first time or before upgrading.
 It covers the main use-cases such as installing on a new phone, creating keys, upgrading and adding new networks:

 👉 https://paritytech.github.io/parity-signer/index.html